 As well as food, there’s plenty to see in Bologna.
 Sitting gracefully on a tree-covered hill, the regal Santuario di Madonna di San Luca is an unmissable sight.
 This church is renowned for its majestic interior and the view you enjoy of the red brick town you can see below.

-With a lovely beach, charming town centre and a fantastic view of Mt.
+With a lovely beach, charming town center, and a fantastic view of Mt.
 Etna, Taormina is a beautiful part of Sicily.
 It is ideal for those who like to soak up plenty of history and culture on their adventures, although there is more to do than simply seeing the sights (click here to see our list of what to do in Taormina).

 Whether you’re planning a romantic getaway or a family holiday, Italy is a great destination.
 There is truly something for everyone, regardless of if they’re a major foodie or a history buff.